agathegaudillat-commits/Solar-Panel/README.md

 This file provides the numerical results used in the analysis and can be further processed or visualized in MATLAB.

-4. Review the output and data-driven recommendations.

----

 ## Project Structure

 - `/matlab` – MATLAB scripts for data analysis